thortle/Twibot-20/README.md

 ### 5.3. `scripts/3_train_model.py`

-- **Functionality:** loads the tokenized dataset (HF or Parquet), configures and fine-tunes the DistilBERT model, evaluates and saves the model.
+- **Functionality :** loads the tokenized dataset (HF or Parquet), configures and fine-tunes the DistilBERT model, evaluates and saves the model.

 - **Key Functions:** `compute_metrics()`, `main()`.